 Best Places to Eat in Epcot

-Epcot famously has many varied options when it comes to dining and thanks to the World Showcase you can get everything from the best tapas to an amazing curry chicken cutlet, and even a cold beer (or two)!
+Epcot famously has many varied options when it comes to dining.
+Thanks to the World Showcase section of the park, you can get everything from the best tapas to an amazing curry chicken cutlet, and even a cold beer (or two)!
 Dining at Epcot is part of the Disney experience and you have well over 50 options for eating.
 Here you will find everything from quick service to table service restaurants.
 What’s more, the best Epcot restaurants have some amazing quality food, unlike anywhere else at Disney World.
 So here is a list of the best places to eat in Epcot, ranked.

 With so many options it may seem difficult to decide which you should go with, which is why we are going to break down the best places to eat in Epcot so you can focus more time on hitting all of the attractions you want to see, and less on stressing about where to eat.
-Although, the dining experiences here are almost as worthwhile as many of the attractions.
+Although, the dining experiences here are almost as worthwhile as many of the Epcot attractions.

 When it comes to dining options, Epcot really has something for everyone.